lilBunnyRabbit/event-emitter/docs/globals.md

 ```

 Emits an event of a specific type, invoking all registered listeners for that event type with the provided data.
+Also calls any global event listeners with a [GlobalEvent](globals.md#globaleventtevents) object.

 ###### Type Parameters